 The Casa Torre v2 is in production!
-Ground has been broken for this new 3,000 square foot tower nestled in the west hills of Portland, gazing serenely across at the lush forest at the edge of Portland’s Japanese Garden.
+Construction is well under way on this new 3,000 square foot tower nestled in the west hills of Portland, gazing serenely across at the lush forest at the edge of Portland’s Japanese Garden.

 The house I designed is modern, formal, somewhat dramatic, tall, even a little imposing as it sits on the forested site, three stories tall, carved into the hillside, opening on its lowest level onto a large natural garden.
 The house looks southward toward Forest Park, just behind the Japanese Garden, enjoying full sun from morning until the last rays of the afternoon sun by virtue of a small canyon that runs through the Arboretum.

 I designed the house to take the greatest advantage of the landscape and so all three levels are elegantly tied to the land, interconnected by trails that meander across the site.
 My primary goal was to site the house in such a way as to allow for a usable, terraced garden, avoiding the typical floating, stilted hillside house that appear on hillsides everywhere.